 Dan Brown’s Da Vinci Code introduced a new generation to the idea that Jesus and Mary Magdalene were married.
 A decade later, a forgery of “The Gospel of Jesus’ Wife” capitalized on the issue’s sensational nature.
-In this interview, historian Christopher Blythe expounds on his BYU Studies Quarterly article about open questions and says that Latter-day Saints have been comfortable with different answers to this quandary at different times.
+In this interview, historian Christopher Blythe expounds on his BYU Studies Quarterly article and says that Latter-day Saints have been comfortable with different answers to this quandary at different times.

 Read the article by Christopher Blythe about whether Jesus was married.